 Monash researchers have revealed – for the first time – that people who have been infected with the COVID-19 virus have sustained protection against reinfection for at least eight months.

-The study is the result of a multi-centre collaboration led by Associate Professor Menno van Zelm, from the Monash University Department of Immunology and Pathology, with the Alfred Research Alliance between Monash University, The Alfred hospital and the Burnet Institute, and published today in the preprint server, MedRxiv.
+The study is the result of a multi-centre collaboration at the Alfred Research Alliance between Monash University, Alfred Hospital and the Burnet Institute, led by Associate Professor Menno van Zelm, from the Monash University Department of Immunology and Pathology, and published in the preprint server, MedRxiv.
 The publication reveals the discovery of a specific cell within the immune system called the memory B cell, which “remembers” infection by the virus, and if challenged again, through re-exposure to the virus, triggers a protective immune response through rapid production of protective antibodies.

 The researchers recruited a cohort of 25 COVID-19 patients and took 36 blood samples from them from Day 4 post infection to Day 242 post infection.